truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * SELECT query are used to read data.
 * INSERT/UPDATE/DELETE are used to write data

-Nowadays, most framework uses an ORM layer so that the object are mapped automatically into a Relational Databases.
+Nowadays, most framework uses an ORM layer so that the object are mapped automatically into a Relational Database.
 The most famous one is hibernate, and it is also provided by Spring for a Java Application.

 But under the hood, the ORM is simply executing SQL queries.

 You can also use a Document oriented databases, like MongoDB, or a Graph databases, like Neo4J...
-Those stores data differently.
+Those store data differently.
 Some allow SQL lite query, others only from API call...

 #### Connecting to a data store (e.g., Cloud SQL, Cloud Spanner, Firestore, Cloud Bigtable)